 Business boils down to a series of human relationships.
 It’s important for restaurants to have great food and great atmosphere, but they also depend on the loyalty of guests and staff to be successful.

 Customer loyalty is worth its weight in gold.
-The numbers are in, and they paint a clear picture of just how important is to keep your current guests coming back:
+The numbers are in, and they paint a clear picture of just how important it is to keep your current guests coming back:

 - It costs 500% more to acquire new customers than it does to keep current ones.